This week has two big questions!

 Questions to consider, and learning activity

-TASK TWO: The second task is to analyze the assigned primary sources to see what you can learn and infer about French Revolutionary attitudes about gender.
+TASK TWO: The second task is to analyze the assigned primary sources [including the images] to see what you can learn and infer about French Revolutionary attitudes about gender.
 "What is gender?" you might ask.
 In a famous essay from 1986 the historian Joan Scott defined "gender" as attitudes about the relationship between biological identity and socio-political power.
 Gender history asks us to consider the ways ideals of masculinity, femininity, and other dimensions of gender identities have influenced history, be that ordinary everyday understandings of meaning and identity, or major events like the French Revolution.
-Last week, we saw for example, that Abigail Adams brought different dimensions to her understanding of the American Revolution than did her husband, Samuel.
+Last week, we saw for example, that Abigail Adams brought different dimensions to her understanding of the American Revolution than did her husband.
 Minimally, such examples suggest men and women may have interpreted their worlds differently; it could also mean that gender differences profoundly influence human relations, and therefore history.

 In its broad sweep, the French Revolution was about shifting political power away from the aristocratic ancien régime (old regime) to ordinary French citizens, Unlike America, where democracy had existed for some time and the colonists feared Britain was trying to remove democratic capacity, prior to the revolution there were very few democratic institutions in France, and the monarchy still held real power.
 But in our examination this week, we're going to focus not on that big story but on the role fo women in the revolution.
 We pick up our basic question from the American revolution and pursue the question of how liberty and freedom were defined.
 In particular, we'll examine the debate on what role women were imagined, and ultimately allowed, to have in liberal society.
 As we'll see, the answer was not much, but that did not stop several active political women from making the case.
 Thus, here we'll be examining how gender shaped political liberalism in the French Revolution.